Deadalus3010/wapp/README.md

 7. About
 > Shows our **G**eneral **D**ata **P**rotection **R**egulation
 > Shows who made the app
-> Contact form to repurt an bug
+> Contact form to report an bug

 8. Admin Login
 > To live edit stuff in the app